aymanbazyan/MeowMatesAPI-docs/docs/01-API/01-intro.md

 Send a `GET` request to `/api/v1/users` to test it out, and edit some lines: the site **reloads automatically** and displays your changes.

-_Last updated on August 8, 2024 by Aymen cholobob_
+_Last updated on August 8, 2024 by Aymen_